arshadtp/MemoryGame/README.md

 -------

 * Game uses COCOAPODS as dependency manager.
 Please install if it your first time [Install COCOAPODS](http://cocoapods.org)
-* Download the project and open file MemoryBooster.xcworkspace in XCode.
+* Download the project and open file MemoryGame.xcworkspace in XCode.
 * Compile and run the app.